What is a Living Will?

 by Rebecca Berlin

 A living will is a legal document that a person uses to make known his or her wishes regarding life prolonging medical treatments.
 It can also be referred to as an advance directive, health care directive, or a physician's directive.
 A living will should not be confused with a living trust, which is a mechanism for holding and distributing a person's assets to avoid probate.
-It is important to have a living will as it informs your health care providers and your family about your desires for medical treatment in the event you are not able to speak for yourself.
+It is important to have a living will as it informs your health care providers and your family about your desires for medical treatment in the event that you become incapacitated or are not able to speak for yourself.

 Generally, a living will describes certain life prolonging treatments.
 You, the declarant, indicate which treatments you do or do not want applied to you in the event you either suffer from a terminal illness or are in a permanent vegetative state.
 A living will does not become effective unless you are incapacitated; until then you'll be able to say what treatments you do or don't want.